hbg/CarBazaar/README.md

 We learned a lot about integrating Firebase' databases with flask-based websites, using Python.
 We also learned about user authentication, also using Firebase, and storing and retrieving user-specific data.
 ## The big picture
 There are millions of people in the world that value cars as more than just a tool.
 Whether the car is a hypercar, daily driver, or a classic, consumers can appreciate a car's backstory.
 Imagine you have to pick between a 2015 Honda Civic EX that has very minimal information or the same car but with a picture of it at the Grand Canyon, interesting stories, and more background information.
 You would definitely pick the car with more information about it.
 Even if a person views a car as a tool, they can rest assured that the previous owner took care of their vehicle.
+## Future features
+Some features we would like to implement in the future are an easier method of viewing user' garages and creating an Android application.
+We will also improve the UI aesthetic of the application, and place an emphasis on the flow between pages.